dazuma/erl2ex/README.md

 [![Build Status](https://travis-ci.org/dazuma/erl2ex.svg?branch=master)](https://travis-ci.org/dazuma/erl2ex)

-An Erlang to Elixir transpiler.
-Converts Erlang source code to equivalent Elixir source.
+Erl2ex is an Erlang to Elixir transpiler, converting well-formed Erlang source to Elixir source with equivalent functionality.

-This software is currently highly experimental.
-Some capabilities are not yet complete, and so far it has been tested only on small code fragments.
-See also the Caveats section for a list of known issues and incomplete features.
+The goal is to produce correct, functioning, but not necessarily perfectly idiomatic, Elixir code.
+This tool may be used as a starting point to port code from Erlang to Elixir, but manual cleanup will likely be desired.

-The vision and end goal is automated conversion of major Erlang code bases (such as potentially Elixir itself) to correct and functional (though not necessarily fully idiomatic) Elixir.
-It could be used as the first step in doing a port.
+This software is currently highly experimental and should be considered "pre-alpha".
+Some capabilities are not yet complete, and there are significant known issues.
+See the Caveats section for more information.

 ## Installing